flynnjames1111/autoleads/README.md

 3. Open `sales-leads/index.html` in your browser

 ### Deployment
-This project is hosted on GitHub Pages.
+This project is hosted on GitHub Pages and automatically deployed.

 ### Contact
 Visit [lightningLeads.com](https://lightningLeads.com) for more information.